ultimate-guitar/psi/README.md

 // Supply options to PSI and get back speed and usability scores psi('theverge.com', {nokey: 'true', strategy: 'mobile'}).then(data => {
   console.log('Speed score:', data.ruleGroups.SPEED.score);
-  console.log('Usability score:', data.ruleGroups.USABILITY.score);
 });
 ```

-As of PSI 2.x, we expose both the PageSpeed Insights speed and usability scores.
-The latter is based on [usability rules](https://developers.google.com/speed/docs/insights/rules) that score a page based on factors like the presence of a sensible mobile [viewport](https://developers.google.com/speed/docs/insights/ConfigureViewport).
+As of PSI 4.x, we expose the PageSpeed Insights speed score.

 ## API